-Quite often when people speak about teaming they speak about Tuckman’s stages of Group Development of Forming, Storming, Norming, and Performing.
+Quite often, when people speak about teaming, they talk about Tuckman’s stages of Group Development of Forming, Storming, Norming, and Performing.
 As stated in most of these discussions, teams can cycle back through these stages.

 Just as a bird cares for her young, a leader will care for his/her team.
 Care for the culture and habits you have built.
 Care for the relationships with people in your team.
 Care by developing their talents even further.

-As a bird leaves her nest, a leader will place them self outside the team and understand where the appropriate disruption is needed to advance the team.
+As a bird leaves her nest, a leader will place himself outside the team and understand where the appropriate disruption is needed to advance the organization.
 This disruption must be done with intent to improve, and the intention must be transparent to the team.
-The cycle can then start over by adapting to the disruption.
+The cycle can then start over by adapting to the disruption

 ADAPT to & Assess your environment